 Phoebe and Joey were supposed to get together at some point

 - There are several instances of Ship Teasing between Joey and Phoebe: Joey giving Phoebe 'the perfect kiss', Phoebe saying that she and Joey would get together as part of her plan, Joey refusing to watch a porno which Phoebe apparently stars in, and the episode where they drive Phoebe's taxi back to New York, just for starters.
-The writers were probably intending to hook them up at some point, but fan reaction was less than superb for whatever reason so they dropped it in favour of Mike.
+The writers were probably intending to hook them up at some point, but fan reaction was less than superb for whatever reason so they dropped it in favor of Mike.

 - Actually, the Other Wiki says that the creators said that they always assumed that Phoebe and Joey had a secret affair.